Dustyroom/flat-kit-doc/_docs/outlines.md

 ![](/FlatKit_Manual_Images/flat-kit-outlines-banner-wanderer-2.png)

 Outline Image effect is, essentially, a contour on the objects on the scene.
-It can draw outer outlines, inner ones or both outer and inner outlines of the objects.
+It is a global effect, meaning that it is applied to the whole scene.
+It is not selective to objects.
+It is applied per Renderer (in URP) in screen space.

 ![Outline Forward Renderer in URP.
 Inspector interface.](/FlatKit_Manual_Images/outline-image-effect-interface.png){: .image-fancy style="width: 500px;"}